AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Overview.md

 ## Articles

-Articles in this section explain how to configure:
+The articles in this section explain how to configure:

 * [Appearance](Appearance) – the fill of rows, stroke of columns, etc.
 * [Columns](Columns) – the title, text, and other settings of each column